eliasbnk/dev-setup/README.md

 ### [press Enter]

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# to check node version
+# 12. Check node version
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 type the following into Terminal :